erayyap/math-question-generator/README.md

-Excellent additions.
-Acknowledging the prototype nature of a project and providing concrete examples are crucial for a good README.

-Here is the updated `README.md`, incorporating these changes.

----

 # Agentic Math Question Generator

 This repository contains a Python script that leverages a multi-agent system of Large Language Models (LLMs) to autonomously generate novel, difficult, and verified math problems.